samjulien/blog/_posts/2018-05-25-how-identity-and-access-management-tools-help-insurance-teams.markdown

   </figcaption>
 </p>

 This data is the foundation for building customer risk profiles, determining premiums, and completing claims.
 Most teams have developed processes over decades that continue to work well.
-Although a lot of this data exists on legacy systems and may not be intuitive for new hires to find and work with, more-seasoned agents understand the process and don't feel an urgent need to change.
+Although a lot of this data exists on legacy insurance softwares and systems and may not be intuitive for new hires to find and work with, more-seasoned agents understand the process and don't feel an urgent need to change.

 With such fixed methods, it can be challenging to know why and how to begin to make updates.
 Tweaking any aspect of an established insurance company's model, even something as simple as market research or reaching out to new prospects, could skew the whole.